 For an entertaining evening, there’s also the Garrick Theatre.
 They always have an interesting live performance; check their website for the latest shows.

 Places to stay in Bonavista

 If you’re backpacking, there’s a hostel – the HI-Bonavista hostel.
-The hostel owner is super nice; he let me stay here while I was looking at a camper van to buy even though the hostel was closed!
+The hostel owner is super friendly; he let me stay here while I looked at a camper van to buy, even though the hostel was closed!